microsoft/language-server-protocol/_specifications/specification-3-17.md

 		}

 		/**
-		 * The client has support for a detailed completion item
+		 * The client has support for completion item label
-		 * label (see also `CompletionItemLabel`).
+		 * details (see also `CompletionItemLabelDetails`).
 		 *
 		 * @since 3.17.0 - proposed state
 		 */
-		detailedLabelSupport?: boolean;
+		labelDetailsSupport?: boolean;
 	};

 	completionItemKind?: {